MithrilJS/mithril.js/docs/getting-started.md

 The utility method `m()` creates virtual DOM elements.
 As you can see, you can use CSS selectors to specify attributes.
 You can also use the `.` syntax to add CSS classes and the `#` to add an id.

+In fact, when not using the [MSX](https://github.com/insin/msx) HTML syntax preprocessor, it's recommended that you embrace using CSS selectors (e.g. `m(".modal-body")`) to really benefit from their inherent semantic expressiveness.

 For the purposes of testing out our code so far, the view can be rendered using the `m.render` method:

 ```javascript